-Sector or subsector Reservations Chapter to which reservations apply I. HORIZONTAL RES SERVATIONS ALL SECTORS level of commitments ta input or to which it is of UN Provisional Central Central Product Classif The level of commitments in a particular services sector shall not be construed to supersede the level of commitments taken with respect to any other services sector to which such service is an input or to which it is otherwise related.
-CPC numbers indicated in brackets are references to the UN Provisional Central Product Classification (Statistical Papers Series M No. 77, Provisional Central Product Classification, Department of International Economics and Social Affairs, Statistical Office of the United Nations, New York, 1991). in sectors that are subject affect the overall balance shall inform the Counci notification.
-On receive consultations.
-Liechtens Notwithstanding paragraph 4 of Articles 23 and 29, Liechtenstein may incorporate new limitations in sectors that are subject to an "unbound"-reservation to the extent that such limitations do not affect the overall balance of rights and obligations under the present Convention.
+Sector or subsector Reservations Chapter to which reservations apply I. HORIZONTAL RES SERVATIONS арріу ALL SECTORS ERVATIONS level of commitments ta input or to which it is of UN Provisional Central Central Product Classic The level of commitments in a particular services sector shall not be construed to supersede the level of commitments taken with respect to any other services sector to which such service is an input or to which it is otherwise related.
+CPC numbers indicated in brackets are references to the UN Provisional Central Product Classification (Statistical Papers Series M No. 77, Provisional Central Product Classification, Department of International Economics and Social Affairs, Statistical Office of the United Nations, New York, 1991). in sectors that are subject affect the overall balance shall inform the Council notification.
+On received consultations.
+Liechtens provision shall be review Notwithstanding paragraph 4 of Articles 23 and 29, Liechtenstein may incorporate new limitations in sectors that are subject to an "unbound"-reservation to the extent that such limitations do not affect the overall balance of rights and obligations under the present Convention.
 Liechtenstein shall inform the Council in advance of its intent to introduce such new limitations by written notification.
 On receiving such written notification, any other Member State may request consultations.
 Liechtenstein and that Member State shall enter into such consultations.
-This provision shall be reviewed within two years after the entry into force of the Agreement amending Unbound for subsidies, tax incentives and tax credits.
-Trade in services and Investment Treatment accorded to subsidiaries of third country companies formed in accordance with the law of an EEA Member State and having registered office, central administration or principal place of business within an EEA Member State is not extended to branches or agencies established in an EEA Member State by a third-country company.
-Trade in services and Investment subsidiaries of third countries having only their registered office in the territory of an EEA Member State unless they show that they possess an effective and continuous link with the economy of one of the EEA Member States.
-The establishment of a commercial presence by a legal entity (including branches) is subject to the requirement that no objection for reasons of national economy
+This provision shall be reviewed within two years after the entry into force of the Agreement amending the Convention establishing the European Free Trade Association, with a view to its elimination.
+Unbound for subsidies, tax incentives and tax credits.
+Trade in services and Investment Treatment accorded to subsidiaries of third country companies formed in accordance with the law of an EEA Member State and having registered office, central administration or principal place of business within an EEA Member State is not extended to branches or agencies established in an EEA Member State by a third-country company. services and Treatment less favourable may be accorded to subsidiaries of third countries having only their registered office in the territory of an EEA Member State unless they show that they possess an effective and continuous link with the economy of one of the EEA Member States. services and The establishment of a commercial presence by a legal entity (including branches) is subject to the requirement that no objection for reasons of national economy